JuliaDynamics/Associations.jl/docs/src/discretization_tutorial.md

 CodifyVariables
 ```

-The sliding-window discretization is formally done by applying some [`OutcomeSpace`](@ref) to each
+The sliding-window discretization is formally done by applying some [`OutcomeSpace`](@ref) to each variable/column.
+Pick between the folloing outcome spaces
-variable/column.

 ```@docs
-OutcomeSpace
+UniqueElements
+CosineSimilarityBinning
+Dispersion
+OrdinalPatterns
+BubbleSortSwaps
+ValueBinning
+RectangularBinning
+FixedRectangularBinning
 ```

 ### Encoding per sample/row